-V/H SYNC + Blank This selection will cause the system to turn off the vertical and horizontal synchronization ports and write blanks to the video buffer.
+V/H SYNC + Blank This will cause the system to turn off the vertical and horizontal synchronization ports and write blanks to the video buffer.

-Blank Screen This option only writes blanks to the video buffer.
-DPMS this option if your video board supports it.
+Blank Screen This only writes blanks to the video buffer.

-Initializes display power management signaling.
-Use
+DPMS Support Initializes display power management signaling.
+Select this if your video board supports it.